 If you have been diagnosed with knee joint degeneration, there are several treatment options available to you.
 Take a look and decide which would be best for you.

-There are several types of medication that can be used to treat knee joint degeneration.
+Several types of medication can be used to treat knee joint degeneration.
 Anti-inflammatory medications, such as ibuprofen, can help to reduce the pain and inflammation in the knee joint.
 Steroid injections can also be used to reduce inflammation.

 If these methods do not work, your doctor may prescribe a stronger pain reliever or recommend surgery.